mik-laj/discovery-api/gen_data/release_notes_md/compute_docs_release_notes.md

 URL directly: ` https://cloud.google.com/feeds/compute-engine-release-
 notes.xml `

+##  April 20, 2020

+  * The ` us-west4 ` Las Vegas, Nevada region is now available to all projects and users.
+The zones in the ` us-west4 ` region have [ N1 and E2 machine types ](/compute/docs/machine-types) .
+See [ Regions and zones ](/compute/docs/regions-zones) for more information.

 ##  April 16, 2020

   * Committed use discount shared billing is now available in **beta** .
 You can share committed use discounts among all your projects that fall under the same billing account.
 For more information, see [ Signing up committed use discounts ](/compute/docs/instances/signing-up-committed-use-discounts) .